tungeric/tungeric.github.io/_posts/2017-10-24-nba-shot-chart.md

 Well then.
 Let's see what we can do about that.
 Maybe somebody wrote a library to figure out a way around this.
 I'll look into how to get around CORS later if need be, but for now let's just try to figure out how to get the data I want.

 [LO AND BEHOLD!](https://github.com/bttmly/nba) Whoever Nick Bottomley is, you're a superhero.
+This library limits me to shots taken in the current season but that's okay, that's all I wanted anyway.
+Time to have some fun.

 More coming soon...